ellerbrock/talis.github.io/topics/builds.md

 ### Build script common targets

-Irrespective of which build tool is used (ANT or Grunt), we maintain a common interface for our build scripts.
-Both tools allow you to create named targets/tasks.
+Both ANT and Grunt allow you to create named `targets` or `tasks`, and both allow us to create meta tasks i.e a task which is a wrapper for calls to a set of other tasks.
+So irrespective of which build tool is used we can maintain a common interface for our build scripts.

+Here are the common targets all builds should expose:

 * init: _initalises the environment, checks that requirements are met, installs any dependencies_
 * check-code: _run any linters, code hygiene tools_